tphathuin1802/tphathuin1802/README.md

 Hi 👋 My name is PHAT HUYNH
 ===========================

-Data Science and Web Developments
+Data Science and Web Student
 ---------------------------------

 Results-oriented Data Science student pursuing a degree in Applied Mathematics and Data Analytics at the University of Economics and Law.
 Seeking opportunities to apply knowledge in data science, machine learning to solve real-world challenges.
 Proven track record of success in academic projects, problem-solving, and cross-functional teamwork.
 Skilled in leveraging advanced tools and technologies to optimize workflows and deliver data-driven insights.